0330 096 6452

 By Jonathan Crouch

 If youíre looking for a new Hyundai Ioniq 88kW Electric Premium 28kWh 5dr Auto Electric Hatchback for sale, youíve come to the right place.
-At Bristol Street Motors we donít just have the best Hyundai Ioniq 88kW Electric Premium 28kWh 5dr Auto Electric Hatchback deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.
+At Vertu Toyota we donít just have the best Hyundai Ioniq 88kW Electric Premium 28kWh 5dr Auto Electric Hatchback deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.

 What are you waiting for?
 Make an enquiry online using the link above or call one of our friendly sales advisors today.